Cuomo clears New York schools statewide to open, carefully

 ALBANY, N.Y.
-(AP) — New York’s governor said Friday that he would allow children statewide to return to classrooms for the start of the new school year, citing the state’s success in battling the coronavirus pandemic.
+(AP) — New York schools can bring children back to classrooms for the start of the school year, Gov. Andrew Cuomo announced Friday, citing success in battling the coronavirus in the state that once was the U.S. heart of the pandemic.

-The announcement by Democratic Gov. Andrew Cuomo clears the way for schools to offer at least some days of in-person classes, alongside remote learning.
+The Democratic governor’s decision clears the way for schools to offer at least some days of in-person classes, alongside remote learning.
 Students will be required to wear masks throughout school day.

 “Everywhere in the state, every region is below the threshold that we established,” Cuomo said during a conference call with reporters.
 “If there’s a spike in the infection rate, if there’s a matter of concern in the infection rate, then we can revisit.”

 Many New York school districts have planned to start the year with students in school buildings only a few days a week, while learning at home the rest of the time.
+Cuomo said individual districts will decide how to instruct students.

 More than 1 million public school students in New York City — the largest district in the U.S. — had their last day of in-class instruction on March 13, just as waves of sick people were beginning to hit city hospitals.
 All schools statewide were closed by March 18.